Sammie Szmodics: Bristol City

-2019–20 season and Peterborough United loan

-After making just four appearances in five months at Bristol City he signed for Peterborough United on a six-month loan deal on 16 January 2020.

-Szmodics played his first game for Peterborough two days later, in a 1–0 defeat at AFC Wimbledon and went on to make a total of 10 appearances during his loan spell, scoring four goals – including a brace against Ipswich Town in a 4–1 win over their promotion rivals.

 Peterborough United

+After making just four appearances in five months at Bristol City, Szmodics signed for League One club Peterborough United on a six-month loan deal on 16 January 2020.
+He played his first game for Peterborough two days later, a 1–0 defeat at AFC Wimbledon.
+He went on to make a total of 10 appearances during his loan spell, scoring four goals – including a brace against Ipswich Town in a 4–1 win over their promotion rivals.

 On 8 September 2020, Szmodics signed permanently for Peterborough.
 He signed a four-year contract after signing for an "undisclosed fee" believed to be in excess of £1m, with a number of other clubs rumoured to be interested, including Sunderland and Portsmouth.
 Szmodics scored 16 goals in all competitions for Peterborough in the 2020–21 season, helping the club win promotion back to the Championship.

 Blackburn Rovers

-On 1 August 2022, Szmodics joined Blackburn Rovers on a three-year deal with an optional extra year, for an undisclosed fee.
+Szmodics joined Blackburn Rovers on 1 August 2022, signing a three-year deal with an optional extra year, for an undisclosed fee.
 Peterborough had earlier rejected three bids from Blackburn, all in excess of £1m, before a fee was agreed.
 Blackburn manager Jon Dahl Tomasson said that Szmodics would be well-suited to the club's intense style of play.
 On 6 August 2022, Szmodics scored on his debut for Blackburn in a 3–0 away win against Swansea City.

+Following a strong start to the 2023–24 season, Szmodics was awarded the EFL Championship Player of the Month for November 2023 having scored six goals in four matches.
+His form throughout the season earned him a place in the EFL Championship Team of the Season.
+He was also named as Blackburn's Supporters' and Players' Player of the Year at the end of the season.
+On the final matchday of the season, on 4 May, he scored a brace in a 2–0 away victory over champions Leicester City, securing Blackburn's continued presence in the Championship.
+He also managed to finish the season as the Championship's top scorer with 27 goals in 44 league appearances.

+Ipswich Town

+On 16 August 2024, Szmodics joined newly promoted Premier League club Ipswich Town on a four-year contract for an undisclosed fee.
+He made his Ipswich and Premier League debut one day later, coming on as a second-half substitute in a 2–0 loss to Liverpool at Portman Road.
+On 24 August, he scored his first Premier League goal for Ipswich in a 4–1 away loss to Manchester City.